xensteda/Kaneohe-Bay-Air-Race/README.md

 Just make sure the KaneoheBayAirRace scenery is loaded on top of D-ECHO's Hawaii Custom Scenery (if using it).
 The course will not show up if it is loaded underneath the Hawaii-CustomScenery.

+Check file KBAR-over-HCS.jpg to see what I mean.